vincehass/Quantile-energy-Flow-with-GFN/TFBind/readme.md

    - Initializes the environment and agent.
    - Trains the agent to generate molecules with higher binding affinities by mutating the sequences and learning the distributional flow.

-### Summary:

-This script represents a simplified setup for a molecule generation task similar to the TFBIND experiment in the Distributional-GFlowNets repository.
-The environment simulates molecule mutations, and the agent learns a policy using Distributional GFlowNets.
-This setup can be further extended to handle real binding affinity calculations and more complex molecular representations.